We get asked our recommendations of where to stay near Arches National Park often.

 - House Rules that are suitable for infants and children

 The best prices for accommodation in Moab will be during the off-season winter months.
-If you’ll be visiting during the busy season, you can still find budget lodging options in Moab.
+You can find budget-friendly places to stay during the busy season, but the prices will be higher all around.

-Our criteria for these budget hotels and cabins: free breakfast or kitchenette – or at least a small fridge and microwave.
+When looking for budget hotels and cabins we look to see if they offer a free breakfast or include a kitchenette – or at least a small fridge and microwave.

-TIP: It’s amazing the cheap meals you can make with only a microwave!
+TIP: It’s amazing the healthy make-ahead meals you can make with only a microwave!
 Eating meals in is one of the best budget tips for travel.

 TIP: Check to see if bedding and towels are provided at the cabins at these campgrounds.
 The cost savings may not be worth the hassle, or you may not have the room, to pack sheets or sleeping bags and towels.
 We’ve stayed in cabins at Archview and Moab Rim Campark, but we live fairly close to Moab so it wasn’t inconvenient to pack sheets and towels.